 Professor Nestle acknowledges that her books present her with an important opportunity to influence public policy.
 "That was my goal in writing them."

-In January 2004 Marion Nestle stepped down as chair of the Department of Nutrition, Food Studies, and Public Health, a position she held since coming to NYU in 1988.
+In January 2004 Marion Nestle stepped down as chair of the Department of Nutrition and Food Studies, a position she held since coming to NYU in 1988.
 She did so because of the tremendous activity generated by her highly influential books on the food industry.

 As a result of the intense interest generated by such books as Food Politics: How the Food Industry Influences Nutrition and Health (California, 2002),Nestle lectures extensively and is frequently quoted in newspapers and journals.
 "The book gave me a platform.
 It coincided with an epidemic of obesity that is the most important public health problem we have in this county, bar none."